The internet is not really a safe place to go out into.

 Modern online consumers also have to worry about threats such as their internet service providers, cybercriminals, and governments.

-Internet service providers usually monitor user activity so that they can sell user data to the highest bidder at a later date while governments have started to implement these web censorship programs to stop people from doing what they want to do.
+Internet service providers usually monitor user traffic and activity so that they can sell user data to the highest bidder at a later date while governments have started to implement these web censorship programs to stop people from doing what they want to do.

 Your only hope of having protection against hackers and circumventing privacy issues is to use a VPN service.